Alice Comedies

-The Alice Comedies are a series of live-action animated shorts created by Walt Disney in the 1920s, in which a live action little girl named Alice (originally played by Virginia Davis) and an animated cat named Julius have adventures in an animated landscape.
-The shorts were the first work by what ultimately became The Walt Disney Company.
+The Alice Comedies are a series of live-action animated shorts created by Walt Disney and produced by Winkler Pictures.
+It features a live action little girl named Alice (originally played by Virginia Davis) and an animated cat named Julius having adventures in an animated landscape.
+The shorts were the first series by what ultimately became Walt Disney Animation Studios.

 Alice's Wonderland

 Disney, Ub Iwerks, and their staff made the first Alice Comedy, a one-reel (ten-minute) 1923 short subject titled Alice's Wonderland, while still heading the failing Laugh-O-Gram Studio in Kansas City, Missouri.

 Alice's Wonderland begins with Alice entering a cartoon studio to witness cartoons being created.
 Alice is amazed by what she sees: the cartoon characters come to life and play around.
 After heading to bed that night, she dreams of being in the cartoon world, welcomed by all of the characters.
 Alice plays with them until a group of lions break free from a cage and chase her.
-Though never released, this short helped set the stage for what was to come in the later Alice Comedies, as it established the world as a playful dream and also introduced the elements which would soon define the series.
-The idea of setting a real-world girl in an animated world was at this point in film history still unique.
-The design and voice of the later series were all set by this original film.
+Though never released theatrically, this short pioneered live-action animated films with its contemporary, Bray Productions' Out of the Inkwell series.